kanserau/Godot-Jam-1-ESCAPE/Obsidian/Burning Up/Burning Up.md

 ## Emergencies
 - There are three broad types of emergencies: System Failure, Structural Damage, and Internal Emergency.
 - Emergencies happen at regular intervals and they cluster.
-This gives the player multiple problems to address at once forces him to prioritise.
+This gives the player multiple problems to address at once and forces him to prioritise.
 	- Think of a sine wave, where the problems happen in a clustered stagger toward the peak, then there's a bit of downtime in the troughs.
-	- Ship integrity has the effective of causing a *greater number* of problems to occur in the peak.
+	- Ship integrity has the effect of causing a *greater number* of problems to occur in the peak.
-- System failures are gauranteed to occur when the ship is hit with a solar flare.
+- System failures are guaranteed to occur when the ship is hit with a solar flare.
 They can also happen randomly.
 ### System Failures
 - **Generator Failure**:
 - **Electrical failure**: This causes a random system to stop working.
 Includes fire suppression, repair drones, thrusters, shields, life support.